tldr-pages/tldr/pages/linux/dex.md

 `dex --autostart`

-- Perform an autostart/execute all programs in the specified search folders:
+- Execute all programs in the specified folders:

 `dex --autostart --search-paths {{path/to/directory1}}:{{path/to/directory2}}:{{path/to/directory3}}:`

+- Preview the programs would be executed in a GNOME specific autostart:

+`dex --autostart --environment {{GNOME}}`

 - Preview the programs would be executed in a regular autostart:

 `dex --autostart --dry-run`

-- Preview the programs would be executed in a GNOME specific autostart:

-`dex --autostart --dry-run --environment {{GNOME}}`

 - Preview the value of the DesktopEntry property `Name`: